chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Updating a Token

-- Supply all of a token's properties, not just the ones you wish to update.
+When updating a token, supply all of a token's properties, not just the ones you wish to update.
 Properties that you do not include are reset to empty values.
-- The token ID is immutable; it can only be set at creation time.
+The token ID is immutable and it can only be set at creation time.

 ```bash
 curl -sSH "api-token: $TOKEN" -d @token.json -X PUT \